Inference in Opinion Dynamics under Social Pressure: Formal Model and Goals

-where $\gamma > 0$ is an \emph{honesty} parameter. \end{enumerate} Note that $a_{v,0}$ and $b_{v,0}$ can take any strictly positive values without changing our analysis.
+where $\gamma > 0$ is a known \emph{honesty} parameter. \end{enumerate} Note that $a_{v,0}$ and $b_{v,0}$ can take any strictly positive values without changing our analysis.
 We set them to be $1$ to simplify the presentation of our results.

 According to \eqref{Eq: broadcasting_probability}, \eqref{Eq: parameter_a}, and \eqref{Eq: parameter_b}, at every time step, agent $v$ must either declare $\phi_v$ or lie about it.
 It makes this decision by conforming to its neighbors' declared opinions.
 In fact, unwinding \eqref{Eq: parameter_a} and \eqref{Eq: parameter_b} and noting that the dominant terms in $a_{v,n}$ and $b_{v,n}$ are $\gamma \sum_{t=0}^n \sum_{u \in \N_v}{\I\!\left \{\psi_{u,t-1}=\phi_v\right\}}$ and $\sum_{t=0}^n \sum_{u \in \N_v}{\I\!\left \{\psi_{u,t-1}\neq \phi_v\right\}}$ (see \propref{Prop: Non-existence of Almost Sure Limit}), we obtain that